How to Fix Door Seal Leaking Cold Air on Maytag MFI2570FEZ (French Door)

 • Wear work gloves when handling sharp metal edges around the door liner

-• Photograph any wiring or components before disconnecting them so you can reassemble correctly
+• Photograph any wiring or components before disconnecting them so you can reassemble everything correctly

 • Work in a well-lit space so you can clearly see the gasket channel and retainer clips